liampetti/jADM1/README.md

 #jADM1
 A Java implementation of the Anaerobic Digestion Model No 1 (ADM1).

-Based on the Matlab code produced for the Benchmark Simulation Model No 2 (BSM2) produced by the International Water Association's Task Group for Mathematical Modelling of Anaerobic Digestion Processes.
+Based on the Matlab code produced for the Benchmark Simulation Model No 2 (BSM2) produced by the International Water Association (IWA) Task Group on Benchmarking of Control Strategies for Wastewater Treatment Plants.
+The original ADM1 was developed by the IWA Task Group for Mathematical Modelling of Anaerobic Digestion Processes.

 This work has been created at: